cliffjsgit/class7-slides/slides.md

 and lower to remove punctuation and convert to lower case.
 (It is a shorthand to say that strings are “converted”; remember that strings are immutable, so methods like strip and lower return new strings.)
 Finally, process_line updates the histogram by creating a new item or incrementing an existing one.

 +++++

+values() is a dictionary builtin method that returns a list of all the values available in a given dictionary.
+It returns a list of all the values available in the dictionary, where values are stored in reverse.

 To count the total number of words in the file, we can add up the frequencies in the histogram: